Brad Wetzler is an author, journalist, podcaster, and yoga + mindfulness teacher, and writing mentor.

 I'd love to help you realize your dream of writing and publishing your book!

-"In the age of toxic masculinity and "mainsplaining;" in a country in which most violent crimes are committed by men, Brad Wetzler's Shiva Blues: A Seeker's Journey offers a powerful, profound, and deeply personal road map for actively cultivating a different kind of manhood.
+"In the age of toxic masculinity and "mansplaining;" in a country in which most violent crimes are committed by men, Brad Wetzler's Adventures in Healing offers a powerful, profound, and deeply personal road map for actively cultivating a different kind of manhood.
 As a young journalist in the 90s, Wetzler had it all: an amazing, enviable job as a travel and adventure journalist that sent him all over the world on assignments; a home in beautiful Santa Fe; a loving marriage.
 At the height of magazine journalism, Wetzler's passport was littered with stamps, and he edited and wrote features for high-profile magazines like the New York Times, George, National Geographic, and many others.
 He commissioned Jon Krakauer's piece about the lost climbers of Mt.
 Everest that later became the international bestselling book and hit movie, Into Thin Air.

 But then the demons and trauma from his childhood caught up with him, and he sunk into a depression that increasing amounts of prescription drugs could not solve, and soon found himself divorced, essentially house-bound, and physically unhealthy.